 One of the common misconceptions about Walt Disney World and the holiday season is that all of the decorations appear overnight, all at once.
 There are a variety of reasons why this is a persistent urban legend.
 For one thing, it used to be true.
 Back when Walt Disney World was just two theme parks and a few resorts, the Holiday Services team did almost everything overnight.

 Second, because Walt Disney World still releases time-lapse videos showing the transformation of Main Street USA from Halloween to Christmas.
-In large part, that does occur overnight–but even that now takes two nights, not just one.
+In large part, that does occur overnight–but even that now usually takes two nights, not just one.

-Epcot is the last park to get in on the holiday time fun, and that’s because the lucrative Epcot International Food & Wine Festival runs until November 23, 2019.
-Consequently, decorating for Epcot will begin shortly before Thanksgiving and finish by November 29, 2019.
+Epcot is the last park to get in on the holiday time fun, and that’s because the lucrative 2021 Epcot International Food & Wine Festival runs until November 20, 2021.
+Consequently, decorating for Epcot will begin shortly before Thanksgiving and finish by November 26, 2021.

 Due to all of the construction at Epcot, do not expect Future World to receive extensive decorations this year.
 The Epcot International Festival of the Holidays should ensure that World Showcase receives its normal decor for each pavilion.

 Gingerbread displays are usually prioritized, likely because these are accompanied by snack stand kiosks that generate revenue selling snacks.
-Icon trees usually follow shortly thereafter, with other smaller decorations going up around the same time.

 Usually, Holiday Services can do an entire resort in a single night, with teams deployed to multiple resorts simultaneously.
 This means that, for instance, Wilderness Lodge (usually done in mid-November) will be completely transformed into the Christmas spirit overnight–in the same evening that Coronado Springs, for example, receives its holiday decor.